Henry Bernet: Junior career

-In May 2022, Bernet won the J5 event in Jönköping after defeating top seed Saba George Nanobashvili in the final.
+Bernet had successful results on the ITF junior circuit, maintaining a 106–38 singles win-loss record.
+In May 2022, he won the J5 event in Jönköping, Sweden after defeating top seed Saba George Nanobashvili in the final.
 In July, he was selected to represent Switzerland at the 2022 European Youth Summer Olympic Festival.
-Later that year, he won the J4 event in Rhodes and both the singles and doubles titles at the J5 event in Leimen.
+Later that year, he won the J4 event in Rhodes, Greece and both the singles and doubles titles at the J5 event in Leimen, Germany.

-In January 2023, he won the J100 Salk Open in Bromma, defeating top seed Albert Saar in the final.
-In May, he and partner Tymur Bieldiugin won the doubles title at the J200 Panaceo ITF Junior Cup in Villach.
+In January 2023, Bernet won the J100 Salk Open in Bromma, defeating top seed Albert Saar in the final.
+In May, he and partner Tymur Bieldiugin won the doubles title at the J200 Panaceo ITF Junior Cup in Villach, Austria.
 In August, he reached the final of the J200 Baublies Jugend Cup in Renningen-Rutesheim, but lost to wildcard Tom Sickenberger.
 The following month, he reached the semifinals of the U16 Tennis European Junior Championships in singles and won the doubles title with compatriot Flynn Thomas.

 In January 2024, he reached the final of the J200 Slovak Junior Indoor event in Bratislava, but lost to top seed Denis Peták.
-In April, he reached the final of the J300 Tournoi de Tennis ITF Junior in Beaulieu-sur-Mer, but lost to Nicolai Budkov Kjær.
-The following month, he made his Junior Grand Slam debut after qualifying for the French Open.
-In singles, he upset third seed Budkov Kjær in the first round and eventually reached the quarterfinals.
+In April, he reached the final of the J300 Tournoi de Tennis ITF Junior in Beaulieu-sur-Mer, France but lost to Nicolai Budkov Kjær.
+The following month, he made his major jr. debut after qualifying for the French Open.
+In singles, he upset third seed Budkov Kjær in the first round and reached the quarterfinals, where he lost to eventual champion Kaylan Bigun.

-In January 2025, he won the J300 Traralgon Tennis International without dropping a set.
-Later that month, he won the boys' singles title at the Australian Open, having only dropped one set in his title run.
-He was the first Swiss player to win a junior singles title at the Australian Open and the sixth Swiss player to win a junior singles title at any Grand Slam.
-On 31 March 2025, he reached an ITF junior combined ranking of No. 1.
+In January 2025, Bernet won the J300 Traralgon International without dropping a set.
+He had his best result at junior-level later that month, when he lifted the boys' singles trophy at the Australian Open, having only dropped one set in his title run.
+He was the first Swiss player to win a junior singles title at the Australian Open and the sixth Swiss player to win a junior singles title at any major.

+He reached an ITF junior combined ranking of world No. 1 on 26 May 2025.